SALLY. Frailty test assessment system

 Pfeiffer scale to assess mental fragility

-Improved results management
+Improved outcomes management